-Reflection on the origins of Sorrow appears in Necessary Fiction’s Research Notes series for August 2, 2013.
+Reflections on the origins of Sorrow appear in Necessary Fiction’s Research Notes series for August 2, 2013.

 Sorrow was a finalist for the Northern California Book Awards.